 "In general, we found that the coral's cells launch a similar chemical response to reduced salinity as they do for heat stress," noted Miller.
 "However, unlike the heat stress response, corals exposed to reduced salinity experience a complete collapse of their internal cellular protein balance, suggesting that their cells are in deep trouble."

 Coral at the center of the Great Barrier Reef was spared from mass bleaching when high temperatures swept through the area this summer.
-However, many coastal reefs are under threat because of huge plumes of floodwater that entered the water.
-Heavy rainfall and runoff is predicted to increase in severity and frequency.
-Proper management and conservation of reef will be more urgent than ever.
+However, many coastal reefs are under threat because of vast plumes of floodwater that entered the water.
+Heavy rainfall and runoff are predicted to increase in severity and frequency.
+Proper management and conservation of reefs will be more urgent than ever.

-Learn more about how scientists are trying to save the world’s coral reefs from the video.
-Below, learn more about coral bleaching, which happens due to stress like hot temperatures.
-The algae that lives in symbiosis leaves the coral, leaving it vulnerable to disease.
+Learn more about how scientists are trying to save the world’s coral reefs from the video above.
+From the video below, learn more about coral bleaching, which happens due to stresses like hot temperatures.
+The algae that live in symbiosis leaves the coral, leaving it vulnerable to disease.